×

 • Minimally invasive surgery

-If a brain tumour that causes seizures has to be removed, awake craniotomy is performed to ensure the safety of language, speech and motor centres of the brain.
-This requires your active participation so you have to be awake during a portion of the surgery.
+Awake Craniotomy – If a brain tumor that causes seizures needs to be removed, awake craniotomy is performed to ensure the safety of the language, speech, and motor centers of the brain.
+This requires your active participation, so you have to be awake during a portion of the surgery.
 The anesthesiologist puts you to sleep when a portion of the skull is removed.
-He then stops administering sedative and allows you to wake up.
+He then stops administering the sedative and allows you to wake up.
 The neurosurgeon will conduct brain mapping to determine the control centers of your brain.
-During surgery, you will be asked questions, shown pictures to identify, make simple movements.
+During surgery, you will be asked questions, shown pictures to identify, and make simple movements.
 Your responses will further help the surgeon identify the functional areas of your brain.
-Based on this and the brain mapping the surgeon safely removes as much of the tumour as possible while preserving maximum brain function.
-Once the surgery is complete, the anesthesiologist will put you to sleep and the surgeon will reattach the skull.
+Based on this and the brain mapping, the surgeon safely removes as much of the tumour as possible while preserving maximum brain function.
+Once the surgery is complete, the anesthesiologist will put you to sleep, and the surgeon will reattach the skull.

-Brain is filled with electrical impulses.
-During brain mapping, these electrical impulses are measured with an Electroencphalogram (EEG).
-Functional MRI (fMRI) is used to map unusual blood flow in an area of the brain.
-Positron Emission Tomography (PET) is used to image brain tissues and their activity after administering a radioactive drug.
-Brain Mapping mainly to find the main motor, sensory and visual areas of brain to minimize the damage during surgical removal of brain tumour with maximum tumour removal.
+The brain is filled with electrical impulses.
+During brain mapping, these electrical impulses are measured with an Electroencephalogram (EEG).
+Functional MRI (fMRI) is used to map abnormal blood flow in a specific area of the brain.
+Positron Emission Tomography (PET) is used to image brain tissue and its activity after administering a radioactive tracer.
+Brain Mapping is primarily used to identify the main motor, sensory, and visual areas of the brain, thereby minimizing damage during the surgical removal of a brain tumor while maximizing tumor removal.

 Radiation Therapy

-High-energy beams such as X-rays of protons are used to kill tumour cells.
-External radiation source or a radiation source placed inside body close to the brain (brachytherapy) may be used.
+High-energy beams, such as X-rays or protons, can be used in radiation therapy to kill tumour cells.
+An external radiation source or a radiation source placed inside the body close to the brain (brachytherapy) may be used.

 Radiosurgery

-A Gamma Knife or linear accelerator is used to deliver radiation therapy.
-Multiple beams of moderate radiation are focused on a small area to give a large dose to kill tumour cells.
+A Gamma knife or linear accelerator is used to deliver radiation therapy.
+Multiple beams of moderate radiation are focused on a small area to provide a large dose, killing tumor cells.

 Chemotherapy

-Drugs are given either orally or through IV to kill tumour cells.
-The type of brain tumour is determined and if suitable chemotherapy is used.
+Drugs are given either orally or intravenously to kill tumour cells.
+The type of brain tumour is determined, and if suitable chemotherapy is used.

 Certain drugs can target specific abnormalities present in the cancer cells to kill them.
 Targeted drug therapy is available for some types of cancers.